Shopping for dining tables can be overwhelming due to the amount of options available.

 Dining Tables with Glass Tops

 Glass tops will give the dining area a more open and airy feeling.
-They typically go great in modern kitchens or modern dining rooms and can be complimented with a set of metal chairs with really, any color upholstery.
+They typically go great in modern kitchens or modern dining rooms and can be complemented with a set of metal chairs with really, any color upholstery.
 Glass tops are universal in that way!

 Glass tops typicall come in 3 different styles of edges: beveled edge, flat edge and pencil edge.
 There’s minor differences in each, one being that each edge has a different thickness.